adeira/universe/src/packages/relay/README.md

 - it outputs ES6 modules
 - it warns when you use deprecated fields in your queries and fragments
+- it warns you when your queries return too big response and you should optimize them
 - it supports several implementations of persistent queries

 This compiler supports configuration options via `relay.config.js`.
 Simply place it somewhere in the root of your project and configure it: